Preparing Students with Disabilities for Successful College Transition

 You're worried because you've heard that the college accommodations system is different, but then you've heard that they have to follow a 504 (or an IEP), so you're not sure what's correct.
 There's a lot of conflicting information out there.
 I get it.

 I'm here to help.
-I've worked in college disability services offices for 20+ years.
-I am the author of See books on college transition and how to prepare students for a successful process.
+I've worked in college disability services offices for 25+ years.
+I am the author of three editions of Seven Steps to College Success: A Pathway for Students with Disabilities and how to prepare students for a successful process.

 I also give presentations around the country on this topic.
-But I know not everyone can access those, so I have made it available for individual families and professionals to watch here.
+But I know not everyone can access those, so I have made them available for individual families and professionals to watch here.

 In this webinar, you'll learn: